vedantmehta14/Cloud-IDE/readme.md

 ## Features

 ### 1. **Isolated Coding Environments**
-- Implemented a scalable collaborative online coding platform with multi-user support, similar to Replit, enabling real-time code sharing, and collaboration.
+- Implemented a scalable collaborative online coding platform with multi-user support, similar to Replit, enabling real-time code sharing and collaboration.
 - Provisioned dedicated pods for each user to ensure an isolated development environment and utilized Kubernetes ingress controllers to dynamically route user-specific requests to corresponding pods.

 ### 2. **Real-Time Collaboration**
 - Multiple users can collaborate on the same project in real-time.